skehoe3/Workout_Builder/README.md

 # Prerequisites
 To run this code, you'll need to have the following installed:

--python3
+- python3
--numpy
+- numpy
--time
+- time
--random
+- random
--pyttsx3
+- pyttsx3

 This is a fairly basic formulation so far, but additional features are envisioned.

 # Additional Features
--web UI
+- web UI
--video/gif showing how to do the excercise
+- video/gif showing how to do the excercise